Riyadh: Media

 The 170 m Riyadh TV Tower, operated by the Ministry of Information, was built between 1978 and 1981.

-National Saudi television channels Saudi TV1, Saudi TV2, Saudi TV Sports, Al-Ekhbariya, ART channels network operate from here.
+National Saudi television channels Saudi TV1, Saudi TV2, Al-Riyadiya, Al-Ekhbariya, Arab Radio and Television Network operate from here.
 Television broadcasts are mainly in Arabic, although some radio broadcasts are in English or French.
 Arabic is the main language used in television and radio but radio broadcasts are also made in different languages such as Urdu, French, or English.
-Riyadh has four Arabic newspapers; Asharq Al-Awsat (which is owned by the city governor), Al Riyadh, Al Jazirah and Al-Watan, two English language newspapers; Saudi Gazette and Arab News, and one Malayalam language newspaper, Gulf Madhyamam.
+Riyadh has four Arabic newspapers; Asharq Al-Awsat (which is owned by the city governor), Al-Riyadh, Al-Jazirah and Al-Watan, two English language newspapers; Saudi Gazette and Arab News, and one Malayalam language newspaper, Gulf Madhyamam.
+The Saudi government monitors and filters internet content.
+Political dissent is not tolerated in Saudi Arabia.
+Saudi Arabia has had strict regulations on cinema and the arts.

 Development projects

 In 2019, King Salman launched a plan to implement 1281 development projects in Riyadh.
 The project is planned to cost around US$22 billion.
 The main goal of the plan is to improve the infrastructure, transportation, environment and other facilities in Riyadh and the surrounding area.
 In the framework of Saudi Vision 2030, the plan will take care of constructing 15 housing projects, building a huge museum, establishing an environmental project, sports areas, medical cities, educational facilities, etc. This includes the establishment of 14 electricity projects, 20 sewage projects, 10 housing areas, 66 trading and industrial areas, a number of lakes covering 315,000 square meters, and advanced sports cities.
+Since the announcement of the Vision, Riyadh has implemented various reforms to lay the foundation for the next steps of the Vision.
+Vision 2030's stated goals are to promote tourism, and to help push Saudi Arabia to the global front.

-Alongside the development project and in the aim of enhancing the artistic movement of the city, 1000 pieces of art are planned to be publicly displayed in the city by the end of 2030.
+Alongside the development project and with the aim of enhancing the artistic landscape of the city, 1000 pieces of art are planned to be publicly displayed in the city by the end of 2030.
 In the framework of Riyadh's development projects, an amount of SR 604 million has been awarded to develop and construct roads of Riyadh.
-On 3 July 2020, Bloomberg reported that Saudi Arabia has allocated $20 billion on the mega-project of tourism and culture in Riyadh namely, "Diriyah Gate", while facing a double economic crisis after rise in coronavirus cases.
+On 3 July 2020, Bloomberg reported that Saudi Arabia has allocated $20 billion on the mega-project of tourism and culture in Riyadh, branded as Diriyah, while facing a double economic crisis after rise in coronavirus cases.